 It is almost exclusively served cold, where it tastes best, and for the ultimate taste satisfaction, it is best made fresh.

 Thankfully, it is easy to make yourself at home.
+Or thicken, should you get it wrong.

 It doesn’t take many ingredients, they are easy and cheap to buy, and you can alter the sauce to meet your preferences and needs.